necro-nemesis/Perspex-Clear-Acrylic-WS2812-LED-Audio-Interactive-Light-Bar/README.md

 ![](https://i.imgur.com/fNBtBei.png)

 Note the sketch and light bar design uses 13 WS2812 per strip versus the 12 shown in the circuit diagram as this is a limitation of Tinkercad.
 I have provided a link to the light bar project in Tinkercad.
-Unfortunately there's problem with Tinckercad running the sketch that run fine in simulation in Autodesk Circuits before it became Tinkercad.
-The signal generator was used since the site cannot simulate a MAX9814 but provides input similarly.
+Unfortunately there's problem with Tinckercad running the sketch that ran fine in simulation in previously available Autodesk Circuits and more importantly on a real Arduino Uno.
+The schetch compiles and runs fine on the real hardware.
+The signal generator was used for simulation purposes only since the site cannot simulate a MAX9814 but provides input similarly.

 https://www.tinkercad.com/things/fjsfZ70k4bY